COLLEGE OF CHIROPRACTIC MEDICINE

 What type of doctor is a Doctor of Chiropractic (DC)?

-Doctor of Chiropractic (DC), also called Chiropractors and Chiropractic Physicians, care for patients of all ages, and they focus on care of the spine and other parts of the musculoskeletal system.
+Doctor of Chiropractic (DC), also called Chiropractors and Chiropractic Physicians, care for patients of all ages, focusing on the care of the spine and other parts of the musculoskeletal system.

 What does a Chiropractor do?